Hello Guest!

 Here is one of two front tires, both worn poorly, caused by bad shock absorbers, those red Koni-RVs that were unevenly adjusted, also made worse when the top mounts worn away.

 It is the perfect time to give our PC the full treatment with Alcoa wheels.
 The way it works is that you replace only the wheels that show.
 The inner duallies remain original steel.
 These cost me $1,500 HERE.
-I still await for Alcoa-specific Borg valve stems HERE (not extenders) than extend out for easy air filling.
+I still await for Alcoa-specific Borg valve stems HERE (not extenders) that extend out for easy air filling.

 I will be stopping by Discount Tire to purchase 6 new Michelin Agilis CrossClimate 115/112RE tires of the exact same size and load rating.
 I will mount them myself at my church where I volunteer as a mechanic for the under-resourced, to assure the wheels don't get marred, then return to Discount Tire to get them balanced with stick-on wheel weights placed on the hidden inside.
 They quoted me $1316 for tires, tax, and balance.